DominikDawiec/DominikDawiec/README.md

 <h1>Hi there! 👋</h1>

-<p>As a Junior Data Scientist with a strong background in finance, I have a unique ability to bridge the gap between the world of IT and business.
-I have a bachelor's and master's degree in accounting and controlling, which has given me a solid foundation in financial analysis.
-I am now developing my skills in the field of machine learning, and I am excited to apply my knowledge to real-world business problems.
-With my strong analytical skills and financial expertise, I am confident that I can make a valuable contribution to any team. 💪</p>
+<p>I am a data scientist with a strong background in data analysis and machine learning. 💻 Thanks to my knowledge and financial background, I am confident in my ability to deliver high-quality results in fast-paced environments. 💪 I have a passion for using Python and other tools to extract insights from data and solve complex problems.</p>

 <h2>Experience</h2>

-<p>I completed an 8-month internship in the Data Science team at PwC, where I gained valuable experience working on projects involving data analysis and machine learning.
-After the internship, I continued my work as a Junior Data Scientist at PwC, where I have continued to build upon my skills and experience in the field. 📊</p>
+<p>I completed an 8-month internship in the Data Science team at PwC, where I gained valuable experience working on projects involving data analysis and machine learning. 📈 After the internship, I continued my work as a Junior Data Scientist at PwC, where I have continued to build upon my skills and experience in the field.</p>

-<p>Before working in Data Science field, I worked in the finance team of a softwarehouse and supported a medical startup with grant applications and investor documents.
-This experience gave me a strong foundation in financial knowledge and helped me develop my analytical skills. 💰</p>
+<p>Before working in Data Science field, I worked in the finance team of a softwarehouse and supported a medical startup with grant applications and investor documents. 💰 This experience gave me a strong foundation in financial knowledge and helped me develop my analytical skills.</p>

 <h2>Skills</h2>